opennuni/dit/README.md

 # Curriculum Highlights

-The curriculum of the Open Diploma in IT covers a broad range of topics essential for IT professionals.
+The curriculum of the Openn Diploma in IT covers a broad range of topics essential for IT professionals.
 Key areas of study include:

 - Foundations of Computing and IT: Introduction to basic concepts, hardware, software, and the role of IT in society.
 - Programming and Software Development: Courses on various programming languages (e.g., Python, Java, JavaScript), software engineering principles, and application development.